 “Going into the military is no joke.
 I feel my Hispanic community is being targeted, in terms of recruiting young people at schools, especially in poorer communities.
 We have a duty to tell truth when it comes to recruiting, and I feel that duty isn’t being met.
-I want to take action in letting kids/parents know the truth. ” — Anarely Martinez, intern and Santa Maria high school student.
+I want to take action in letting kids/parents know the truth. ” — Anarely, Santa Maria High School student.

-Kate Connell, coordinator, is a parent of two students who have attended Santa Barbara schools and is a member of the Religious Society of Friends, Quakers.
+Kate Connell is the founding director of Truth in Recruitment as well as the parent of two students who have attended Santa Barbara schools.
+She is a member of the Religious Society of Friends, Quakers.
+Along with other parents, students, veterans and community members, she successfully led the effort to implement the recruiter policy in the Santa Barbara Unified School District.
 She has served as a military counselor for personnel who sought discharge from the military and is trained as a draft counselor, as a facilitator with Alternatives to Violence Project, and in conflict resolution and mediation.
-Kate was a member of the panel, “Education Not Militarization,” at the Veterans for Peace National Convention, held in Chicago, Illinois in August 2017.
-She is a resource for students, families, and schools for information on alternatives to military careers, on students’ and families’ privacy rights, and drafting school policies regulating recruiter access to students.
+She is a resource for information on alternatives to military careers, on students’ and families’ privacy rights, and drafting school policies regulating recruiter access to students.

 Gilbert and Joy Robledo, Ismael Ulloa, David Melendrez, Joanna Barrera, Randall Day, Hugo Valdovinos, Lorena Pike, Mariah Miller, Elizabeth Colon, Michael Meredith, Stephen Pope, Nancy Lynch, Caroline Alcorn, Matt Marguiles, Fred Nadis, Rose Nadis, Saul Nadis, Kelly Biswell, Al Williams, Daniel Seidenberg, James Robertson, and Lynnette Arnold.